FeatureBaseDB/featurebase/docs/api-reference.md

 Each individual `field` contains the following:
 * `name` (string): Field name.
 * `type` (string): Field type, currently only "int" is supported.
-* `min` (int): Minimum of the value range stored in this field.
+* `min` (int): Minimum value allowed for this field.
-* `max` (int): Maximum of the value range stored in this field.
+* `max` (int): Maximum value allowed for this field.

 Integer fields are stored as n-bit range-encoded values.
-Pilosa can use up to a 64-bit integer with one bit reserved for the non-null bitmap leaving up to a 63-bit signed integer represented between `min` and `max`.
+Pilosa supports 63-bit, signed integers with values between `min` and `max`.

 Request:
 ```